 Adjunct Associate Professor of Management

-Executive Director of the Mack Institute for Innovation Management
+Executive Director, Mack Institute for Innovation Management

 Research Interests: mergers and acquisitions, organizational adaptation, outsourcing, technological innovation

 Given the nature of the course, we will also apply the lessons from the cases to understand the challenges and implications of relevant recent and on-going deals.
 In addition, guest speakers with experience in investment banking, consulting, and industry will be invited to share their perspectives.
-A group project is intended to give you the opportunity to apply your learning from the course to a context that is most interesting and relevant to you.
+A semester-long group project is intended to give you the opportunity to apply your learning from the course to a context that is most interesting and relevant to you.

-MGMT712001 ( Syllabus )
+MGMT721751 ( Syllabus )